Japanese occupation of Hong Kong: Politics

 Throughout the Imperial Japanese occupation, Hong Kong was ruled under martial law as an occupied territory.
 Led by General Rensuke Isogai, the Japanese established their administrative centre and military headquarters at the Peninsula Hotel in Kowloon.
-The military government; comprising administrative, civilian affairs, economic, judicial, and naval departments; enacted stringent regulations and, through executive bureaux, exercised power over all residents of Hong Kong.
+The military government—comprising administrative, civilian affairs, economic, judicial, and naval departments—enacted stringent regulations and, through executive bureaus, exercised power over all residents of Hong Kong.
 They also set up the puppet Chinese Representative Council and Chinese Cooperative Council, consisting of local leading Chinese and Eurasian community leaders.

 In addition to Governor Mark Young, 7,000 British soldiers and civilians were kept in prisoner-of-war or internment camps, such as Sham Shui Po Prisoner Camp and Stanley Internment Camp.
 Famine, malnourishment and sickness were pervasive.
 Severe cases of malnutrition among inmates occurred in the Stanley Internment Camp in 1945.
 Moreover, the Imperial Japanese military government blockaded Victoria Harbour and controlled various warehouses in and around the city.

 Early in January 1942, former members of the Hong Kong Police, including Indians and Chinese, were recruited into a reformed police called the Kempeitai with new uniforms.
 The police routinely performed executions at King's Park in Kowloon by using Chinese for beheading, shooting and bayonet practice.
 The Imperial Japanese gendarmerie took over all police stations and organised the Police into five divisions, namely East Hong Kong, West Hong Kong, Kowloon, New Territories and Water Police.
 This force was headed by Colonel Noma Kennosuke.
 The headquarters was situated in the former Supreme Court Building.
 Police in Hong Kong were under the organisation and control of the Imperial Japanese government.
 Imperial Japanese experts and administrators were chiefly employed in the Governor's Office and its various bureaus.
 Two councils of Chinese and Eurasian leaders were set up to manage the Chinese population.